Germaine Schneider: Life

 Schneider had been living and working in Brussels since 1920.
 In January 1925, Germaine Schneider (née Clais) married Swiss national Franz Schneider.
 The couple had a long honeymoon in Switzerland before returning in Brussels two months later.
 That same year, Schneider was recruited into the Communist International (Comintern) organisation.
 Between 1925 and 1929, Schneider provided safehouse accommodation for travellers who were members of the Comintern.
 At the same time she worked for the Communist Party of Belgium.
 Schneider's apartment saw many communists come and go including Maurice Thorez and Jacques Duclos.
 In 1929, she was deported from Belgium as a communist agitator but made a clandestine return to the country after a short period.
 From 1929 to 1936, the Schneiders were politically inactive and lived a relatively quiet life in Brussels.
-In 1936, while the couple were living in Brussels, they were recruited as Soviet agents of the Red Army Intelligence to work as couriers.
+In 1936, while the couple were living in Brussels, they were recruited as Soviet agents of the Red Army Intelligence (GRU) to work as couriers.
 The couple had an apartment at 47 Rue de la comtesse de Flandre in Brussels.

 Couriering

 Robinson network

 In the autumn of 1935, Harry II, an unidentified Soviet agent of the Red Army Intelligence took over control of Ernest Weiss, a Soviet agent resident in London, who was recruited in 1932 to run an espionage network in the United Kingdom.
-The German- born Weiss resided in London and had become a naturalised British citizen to disguise his activities.

-In November 1936, Harry II introduced Schneider to Ernest Weiss in South Kensington, London.
+The German- born Weiss resided in London and applied to become a naturalised British citizen to disguise his activities.
+In November 1936, Harry II introduced Schneider to Ernest David Weiss in South Kensington, London.
 During that period from 1936 to 1939, Schneider visited Weiss at his home in South Kensington several more times as well as working as a courier in France, Netherlands, Switzerland, Germany.
 From 1939 to 1942, Germaine Schneider and her husband worked as a couriers for a Soviet espionage network that operated in the Low Countries that became known as the Red Orchestra.
 In early 1938, Johann Wenzel returned illegally to Belgium and it is likely that he resided with the couple.
-At the time, Wenzel trained Schneider as a wireless telegraphy radio operator.
+At the time, Wenzel trained Schneider as a wireless radio operator.